 I have been challenged that I can only stay “undefended“ in the face of pain, distress (mine or others) if I stay so close to Jesus that I’m ‘yoked’.
 Close enough so that what flows out of me: love, compassion, tears, can immediately be replenished.
 Then I can afford to give myself away because my older brother Jesus is constantly loaning me his strength and his energy, along with his love and his compassion for me.

 “Take my yoke upon you for my burden is light” – it hasn’t felt that way Lord.
-Forgive me, for chaffing at the yolk, for failing to trust you that the burden will be light, for forgetting that you are carrying it not me.
+Forgive me, for chaffing at the yoke, for failing to trust you that the burden will be light, for forgetting that you are carrying it not me.

 Help me to slip into harness again, I know there will still be obstacles ahead, maybe even mountains to climb, but I’m not called to trudge on alone.